 Microbial limits testing keeps products in compliance with

-USP 61 and USP 62 testing procedures.
+USP 62 testing procedures.

 When testing for microbial contamination, laboratory technicians work with samples of the product.
 There are two types of microbiological sampling techniques: destructive and non-destructive.
 Destructive sampling either destroys or changes the material in such a way that it is no longer fit for service.
 For example, sample egg products will be compromised after a chemical analysis to detect the presence of Salmonella.
 Regardless of the microbiological sampling technique that is utilized, sampling is most effective when performed frequently and over multiple sites and time points.

-chain of custody a simple process for your company.
+Once samples have been collected, the company follows the chain of custody to submit samples to the testing laboratory.
+Sure-BioChem Laboratories makes the chain of custody a simple process for your company.
 Finally, expert laboratory technicians utilize a variety of microbial testing methods such as culture media, immunoassay, and polymerase chain reaction to detect the presence of target microorganisms.

 Microbiologists have been using culture media since the

-1800s.
+1800 s.
 This microbial testing method utilizes a special medium composed of different nutrients that encourage microbial growth.
 Laboratory technicians can then identify, quantify, and differentiate the microorganisms growing in the media.

 Laboratories utilize two main types of culture media: